-As this project will be assessed under transitional arrangements for Part 3A of the Environmental Planning and Assessment Act 1979, permits and consents will not be required from the NSW Heritage Branch to impact on heritage items within sections of the study area not owned or leased by the Commonwealth.
+- If any archaeological deposit or item of heritage significance is located within the study area and is at risk of being impacted, the NSW Heritage Council should be notified and a heritage consultant/archaeologist should be engaged to assess the item to determine its heritage significance. - As this project will be assessed under transitional arrangements for Part 3A of the Environmental Planning and Assessment Act 1979, permits and consents will not be required from the NSW Heritage Branch as a delegate of the NSW Heritage Council to impact on heritage items within sections of the study area not owned or leased by the Commonwealth. - As part of the Project Applications stage a Statement of Commitments relating to non-Indigenous Heritage should be produced for the study area.